aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 Not Publicly Available Docs
 ===========================
-Much of the technical writing I've done is not publicly available - internal requirements docs, design docs, help system docs.
+Much of the technical writing I've done is not publicly available - internal requirements, architecture and design, help system content.

 From 2017-2019 I really enjoyed assignments from my AVP.
 It always started with a phone call....
 JM didn't have time to look into something, so he asked me to do the research and write up my findings.
 I did Proofs of Concept, gap analysis, and pure "what is this and how does it work" research.

-- Researched the Moby project, its relation to Docker Enterprise, and whether it was cost effective to build or buy
+- Researched the Moby project, its relation to Docker Enterprise, and whether it was cost effective to build or buy an Edge Cloud/IoT solution
 - Cloud Native POCs comparing Apcera, RedHat OpenShift, and Docker Enterprise Edition, which included ability to run across both AMD and ARM hardware
 - Researched how to deploy IoT-like hardware and images to an Edge Cloud and then push OSs to the hardware; this included setting up and configuring Raspberry PI boards into a Docker Swarm cluster, determining whether we could push a custom OS that I built with LinuxKit to the machines